pretix/pretix/doc/admin/config.rst

     Connection details for the database connection.
 Empty by default.

 ``advisory_lock_index``
     On PostgreSQL, pretix uses the "advisory lock" feature.
-However, advisory locks user a server-wide name space and and are not scoped to a specific database.
+However, advisory locks use a server-wide name space and and are not scoped to a specific database.
 If you run multiple pretix applications with the same PostgreSQL server, you should set separate values for this setting (integers up to 65535).